shivam92211/Orthopoint/SETUP_COMPLETE.md

 # 🎉 Setup Complete!

-Your Musical Instruments Store has been successfully created!
+Your Surgical Instruments Store has been successfully created!

 ## ✅ What's Been Built